 (An excerpt from the school culture model workbook- you can download):

 Your leadership and legacy is NOT defined at the end of the journey and the road that you traveled.
 Rather it’s shaped by:

 - The hard decisions you had to stand up to.

 - The imperfect action you took each day.

 - Mistakes you overcame through the many phases of your journey.

 At each stage of your center’s academic year, you are learning how to create a sustainable impact on teachers, children and parents.
 It’s important to understand that there is no summit.
 There is no top of the mountain.

 So what are your next steps?
-Get in touch with one of HiMama’s community advisors and discuss how childcare software can help you best communicate with parents and teachers.
+Get in touch with one of HiMama’s community advisors and discuss how childcare app can help you best communicate with parents and teachers.
 Look at your calendar and check when your next staff meeting is, then print out the questions for the teachers and make a note to ask them at the meeting.
 Email your staff and ask them the reflective questions about parents.
 Set a timer for 15 minutes and try to answer some of the legacy questions yourself.
 Download the School Culture Model Workbook to learn more strategies and tip to build your school of excellence.

 Chanie Wilschanski is an early childhood leadership coach and CEO of DiscoverED Consulting.
 Her leadership program is designed to help early childhood directors build a school of excellence, a collaborative culture and create an environment that fosters the growth of teachers as leaders.
 Her writing has appeared in the Huffington Post, Readers Digest, Medium, INC and Thrive Global.
 She has also been interviewed on NBC news radio with Sara Lee Kessler.
 In addition, she currently directs the Early Childhood Teacher Training program at the Beth Rivkah College in Brooklyn, NY – where she lives with her husband and 4 children.
 To download The School Culture Model workbook, click here.